Guiding Light: 1980s

-Bridget and Jerome Dobson assumed the head writing duties of As the World Turns in late 1979.
-Former actor Douglas Marland, assumed the head writing reins of Guiding Light in 1979.
+Bridget and Jerome Dobson moved on to the head writing duties of As the World Turns in late 1979.
+Former actor Douglas Marland assumed the writing reins of Guiding Light in 1979.
 He introduced many new characters, including the Reardon family.
 During May 1980, Guiding Light won its first Outstanding Drama Series Daytime Emmy.
 One of Marland's stories featured the character of Carrie Todd Marler, played by Jane Elliot.
 Carrie was diagnosed with multiple personalities.
 Marland had barely delved into her psychosis when Elliot's contract was abruptly terminated by Executive Producer Allen M. Potter in 1982.
 As a result, Marland resigned in protest.

 During the early 1980s, the show began to emphasize younger characters more, as an attempt to compete with the younger-skewing ABC serials.
 A number of longtime characters were eliminated during this time, including Ben and Eve McFarren, Diane Ballard, Dr. Sara McIntyre, Adam Thorpe, Barbara Norris Thorpe, Justin Marler and Steve Jackson.
 Actress Lenore Kasdorf quit the show in 1981, and producers decided not to recast the role of Rita Stapleton Bauer, given how popular Kasdorf had been.
 The Bauer family matriarch, Bertha 'Bert' Bauer, died in March 1986, following the real-life death of Charita Bauer in 1985.
 During Guiding Light's 50th anniversary year in 1987, a commitment was pledged to showcase the Bauer family in primary roles as much as possible, after audience reaction to the Oklahoma-bred Lewis and Shayne families turned out to be mixed.
 As a result, the tradition of the Bauer July 4 family barbecue began that year, and continued until 2009, the serial's final year on CBS Television.

 Pam Long, actress and writer for NBC's Texas from 1981 to 1982, became head writer during 1983, joined by Gail Kobe as executive producer.
 During Long's first stint as writer, the show shifted focus to the young love quadrangle of Rick Bauer, Phillip Spaulding, Mindy Lewis, and Beth Raines.
 Bauer, Spaulding, Reardon, and Raines families.
 Long also introduced several other characters, including Alexandra Spaulding, played by notable daytime actress Beverlee McKinsey, of Another World and Texas fame; and Reva Shayne, played by Kim Zimmer.
 After a break, Pamela K. Long returned for a second head writer stint from 1987 to 1990.

 The characters of Roger Thorpe and Holly Norris returned to the series during the late 1980s.
 Maureen Garrett reprised her role of Holly in 1988, followed by Michael Zaslow as Roger in 1989.